chromium/chromium/components/services/app_service/README.md

 sent from a `Subscriber` to a `Publisher` and `is_placeholder_icon` is sent in the response.

-`LoadIcon`'s `allow_placeholder_icon` states whether the the caller will accept a placeholder if the real icon can not be provided quickly.
+`LoadIcon`'s `allow_placeholder_icon` states whether the caller will accept a placeholder if the real icon can not be provided quickly.
 Native user interfaces like the app launcher will probably set this to true.
 On the other hand, serving Web-UI URLs such as `chrome://app-icon/app_id/icon_size` will set this to false, as that URL should identify a particular icon, not one that